infinum/eightshift-docs/docs/libs/examples/libs-example-custom-post-type.md

     * class-example.php

 ```
-PRO HINT: Files containing a class should be named class-{classname}.php and there should always be only one class per file.
+Files containing a class should be named `class-{classname}.php` and there should always be only one class per file.

 ## Follow these steps:
 * Create a new folder inside the `src` folder called `custom-post-type`.
 This is the place where you will hold all your classes for registering custom post types, Or put this in a place you think it would suit your project best.
-* Let's call our first custom post type `Projects`, create a file called the same as your custom post type, in this case `class-projects.php`.
+* Let's call our first custom post type `Projects`.
+Create a file called the same as your custom post type, in this case, `class-projects.php`.
 * Copy this example and update it to your needs.
 * Register this new class in `class-main.php` inside `get_service_classes` method.
 * In terminal run `composer dump-autoload`.